blp100/hexschool-mongoose-training/README.md

     - Deploying to Render hosting platform

 ### Bonus Points
-Please refer to this example and pull from the Model folder for design inspiration.
+Please refer to this [example](https://github.com/gonsakon/nodeweek2-sample) and pull from the Model folder for design inspiration.

 ## Thinking Process

-# hexschool-mongoose-training